lavaeater/turbo-rocket-ultra/README.md

 * Different weapons to shoot with

 ## Doing now: Blood Splatter
 I got a crazy idea on how to do blood splatter.
+It's so cool I can't even focus on creating enemy attacks...

 ## Done: Enemies v0.1